SummerBatch/samples/README.md

 # samples
-This repository contains sample projects using Summer Batch
+This repository contains sample projects MyFirstApplication using Summer Batch and MyFirstApplicationCore using Summer Batch Core.